 - a United States citizen or eligible non-citizen

-To qualify as a Candidate for the Certificate of Mastery, a student must score "Advanced" on at least one grade 10 MCAS test subject, and score "Proficient" on the remaining sections fo the grade 10 MCAS.
+To qualify as a Candidate for the Certificate of Mastery, a student must score "Advanced" on at least one grade 10 MCAS test subject, and score "Proficient" on the remaining sections of the grade 10 MCAS.

 If selected for this tuition credit, student is required to complete a Free Application for Federal Student Aid (FAFSA) annually and must be a full time day student (12+ day credits per semester).
-A copy of your Koplik letter and certificate should be submitted to the University Enrollment Center.
+A copy of your Koplik letter and certificate should be submitted to the Student Service Center.